Lucie Bigelow Rosen: Family

 In 1913 Lucie disappeared from her mother's home in London, resulting in a much publicized search involving Scotland Yard.
 She was discovered six days later living in London's West End theatre district.
-She returned home but soon after moved to New York and married Rosen.
-They had two children, Anne and Walter; he was killed in 1944 on a bombing mission in England whilst serving with the Royal Canadian Air Force.
+She returned to her mother's home but soon after returned to New York, and married Walter Rosen in August, 1914.
+They had two children, Anne Bigelow Rosen and Walter Bigelow Rosen.
+Walter Bigelow Rosen was killed in a plane crash in England in 1944 following a bombing mission to Germany whilst serving with the Royal Canadian Air Force.